bitwarden/passwordless-docs/src/guide/api.md

 The request must include all three fields.

 - `emailAddress`: Recipient of the magic link.
 Must be a valid email address.
 - `urlTemplate`: This is the URL that users will be directed to when they click the link.
-It should be a valid URL except for the token template string, `<token>`.
+It should be a valid URL except for the token template string, `__TOKEN__`.
 We will swap `<token>` with the actual token value before sending the email.
 In your application, you should parse the token out of the url (most easily done with a query parameter as seen below) and send it to the `signin/verify` endpoint to validate the request.
 - `userId`: The identifier of the user the email is intended for.

 ```http request